This is the

 We tend to use one GitHub account with multiple client organizations (and GitHub supports that model well), so it’s really up to you.
 You will need to maintain account security (2FA, etc) for the account you do use.

 What projects is Truss working on?
-You can check out most recent Pracs for a list of clients and current status.
+You can check out most recent Project/Client Health Dashboard for a list of projects and current status.

-- Your project might have an onboarding doc specific to the project you’ll be working on.
+- Your project will typically have an onboarding doc specific to the project you’ll be working on.

 - Take a look at the Truss Clients Folder to find more documentation — especially important if you are in bizops or are a client or team lead.